A Low-Carb Diet for Beginners

 The side effects rapidly subside as your body adapts and your fat burning increases.
 They can be minimized by drinking more fluids and by temporarily increasing your salt intake a bit.
-A good option is to drink some broth every few hours.
-Alternatively, drink a few extra glasses of water and put extra salt on your food.
+A good option is to drink broth every few hours.
+Alternatively, drink a few extra glasses of water and put more salt on your food.

 The reason for this is that carbohydrate-rich foods may increase the water retention in your body.
 When you stop eating high-carb foods you’ll lose excess water through your kidneys.
 This can result in dehydration and a lack of salt during the first week, before the body has adapted.

 Some people prefer to decrease their intake of carbohydrates slowly, over a few weeks, to minimize the side effects.
 But the “Nike way” (Just Do It) is probably the best choice for most people.
 Removing most sugar and starch often results in several pounds lost on the scale within a few days.
-It may be mostly fluids but it’s great for the motivation.
+This may be mostly fluids but it’s great for motivation.

 The most common problems on low carb